Mary Upton

 Mary Upton (born 30 May 1946) is an Irish former Labour Party politician.
 She served as a Teachta Dála (TD) for the Dublin South-Central constituency from 1999 to 2011.

 Upton was born in Kilrush, County Clare and was educated at Coláiste Mhuire, Ennis; University College Galway and University College Dublin.
 She worked as a university lecturer before entering into full-time politics.

-Upton was first elected to Dáil Éireann at the Dublin South-Central by-election on 28 October 1999, caused by the death of her brother, Pat Upton.
+Upton was elected to Dáil Éireann at the Dublin South-Central by-election on 28 October 1999, caused by the death of her brother, Pat Upton.
 She was re-elected at the 2002 and 2007 general elections.
 She served as party spokesperson on Agriculture and Food; and Arts, Sport and Tourism.

 She retired from politics at the 2011 general election.